- Channels are price ranges that a stock or other investment trades within over a period of time.

 Trading within a channel

-Some active investors use channels more extensively.
-Not only can you use channels to generate trade signals when the price breaks above a ceiling or below a floor, you can also potentially trade a stock as it moves within the channel.
+Some active investors use channels to trade more extensively.
+Not only can you use channels to generate trade signals when the price breaks above a ceiling or below a floor, it is also possible to trade a stock as it moves within the channel.
 For instance, if you spotted a channel forming between $40 and $50, you might consider placing buy orders when the stock neared $40 and placing sell orders when the stock neared $50.
 This is because these 2 prices levels may be technically significant as a floor and a ceiling.

-Of course, this trading approach has unique risks, and if you did implement this strategy, you may also want to consider some risk management by placing stop/stop-limit orders at prices above and below the buy and sell prices, to help protect yourself against losses.
+Of course, this trading approach has unique risks involving market timing, which is exceedingly difficult for anyone.
+If you did implement this strategy, you may also want to consider some risk management by placing stop/stop-limit orders at prices above and below the buy and sell prices, to help protect yourself against losses.
+It's important to know that stop orders do not guarantee execution at a particular price, and therefore do not necessarily provide protection against losses.

 There is another point that is worth considering when assessing a channel.
 According to many technical analysts, the longer a stock remains in a channel, the more powerful the strength of a breakout is deemed to be.
 For example, if a stock were in a channel for 3 years and finally broke through a ceiling price, the strength of that bullish breakout might be considered more credible than if the stock had traded in the channel for only 3 months.